Boyfriend went into 'jealous rage' and launched 'terrifying' birthday attack

 A BOYFRIEND who “flew into a jealous rage” and carried out a vicious attack on his naked partner during her birthday that lasted an hour was jailed.

-Ottis Jefferies, 22, punched and threatened Tiarna Greenaway with a knife, putting her through a “terrifying” ordeal when the couple went away together last October.
+Ottis Jefferies, 22, punched and threatened his girlfriend with a knife, putting her through a “terrifying” ordeal when the couple went away together last October.

 Prosecutor Richard Ace told Cardiff Crown Court how the pair were staying at a holiday lodge to celebrate her birthday when he exploded after an argument.

-Jefferies flared after Ms Greenaway received a text message from another man and she had earlier asked her partner to leave following a row.
+Jefferies flared after his girlfriend received a text message from another man and she had earlier asked her partner to leave following a row.

 Mr Ace said: “The defendant grabbed the victim and threw her to the floor, he pulled her by her ears and hair and punched her in the face.”

-The prosecutor said Ms Greenaway pleaded with her boyfriend: “Stop!
+The prosecutor said she pleaded with her boyfriend: “Stop!
 You are going to kill me.”

 He added that Jefferies had replied: “I don’t care!”